 Students in their last semester of study are permitted to take, without charge, up to three Stern credits beyond the 60 required for the M.B.A.
 Students are permitted to register for the additional credits in the drop/add period after the lottery has run for their final semester of study.
 This ensures that students taking free credits do not close other students out of courses they need during the lottery.
 The free Stern credits must be taken for a letter grade and will figure into the student's GPA.
 Auditing is not permitted.
 The three free credits above the 60 required for the M.B.A. are available only in the last semester of study.
 The academic policies regarding credit overloads/accelerations and program credit maximums per semester (full time = 15, part time = 9) apply.
-The free credits do not apply to credit loads required for financial aid eligibility.
 IMP credits and courses at other divisions of NYU are considered Stern credits and are applicable to this policy.